 For example, to obtain a radar overlay for June 1st, 2016 at 5:41 pm UTC you would use the valid time

-When using this method, AMP will find the closest valid weather overlay to fit the requested time.
-For the above example, if there happened to be a radar overlay for 5:35pm and another for 5:45pm, then AMP would return the radar for 5:35pm since this one was the most recent interval for the requested time.
+When using this method, Maps will find the closest valid weather overlay to fit the requested time.
+For the above example, if there happened to be a radar overlay for 5:35pm and another for 5:45pm, then Maps would return the radar for 5:35pm since this one was the most recent interval for the requested time.